 What rights or access does the subject of an investigation have to the government investigation files and materials?

-Under Section 23 of the Drugs and Cosmetics Act, the inspector is bound to intimate the person he or she takes drugs from for sampling about the purpose of the same.
-Furthermore, Section 25 of the act provides that the drug analysts shall deliver a copy of the report to the person who is required to disclose their names under section 18A to the inspector for further investigation.
-With this, the inspector is prohibited from disclosing any information acquired during their official duties, except for purposes of official business or when required by a court or without a sanction in writing by his/her official superior under Rule 53 of the Drugs and Cosmetics Act.Investigations abroad
+Under section 23 of the Drugs and Cosmetics Act, the inspector is bound to inform the person he or she takes drugs from for sampling about the purpose of the same.
+Furthermore, section 25 of the Act provides that the drug analysts shall deliver a copy of the report to the person who is required to disclose their names under section 18A to the inspector for further investigation.
+With this, the inspector is prohibited from disclosing any information acquired during their official duties, except for purposes of official business or when required by a court or without a sanction in writing by his or her official superior under Rule 53 of the Drugs and Cosmetics Act.Investigations abroad

 If pharmaceutical products or medical devices are made in a foreign country, may the authorities conduct investigations of the manufacturing processes in that other country?